HFooladi/HFooladi.github.io/_posts/2018-10-31-Review_DL_Drug.md

 But, it is apparent that encoding a molecule as a vector is not a reversible process (it is a lossy transformation); i.e., we can not fully reconstruct a molecule from the fingerprint, which indicates that lots of information are lost during this operation.

+There are lots of different fingerprints for representing a small molecule.
+You can follow this [guide](https://www.rdkit.org/UGM/2012/Landrum_RDKit_UGM.Fingerprints.Final.pptx.pdf) [2] to learn more about them.

 ### SMILES code

 Another way to represent a molecule is encoding a structure as a text.
-It is the way of converting graph structure data to textual content and using the text in the machine learning pipeline.
-One of the standards and most popular representation is simplified molecular-input line-entry system (SMILES).
-After conversion, we can use powerful algorithms from natural language processing (NLP) literature to process the drug and for example, predict the properties and side effects [[Sunyoung Kwon]](https://arxiv.org/abs/1704.08432).
+It is the way of converting graph structure data to textual content and using the text (encoded string) in the machine learning pipeline.
+One of the standards and most popular representation is Simplified Molecular-Input Line-Entry System (SMILES).
+After conversion, we can use powerful algorithms from natural language processing (NLP) literature to process the drug and for example, predict the properties, side effects, or even chemical-chemical interation.
+[Sunyoung Kwon](https://arxiv.org/abs/1704.08432) [3].

 <div class="imgcap">
 <img src="/images/assets/Review_DL_Drug/SMILES.png" height="500" class="center">